Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-The depth of a pair of adult boots, this mudroom – or wall of shoe storage – is perfect for holding everything you need it too, from all the family's shoes to picnic blankets, yet it barely impacts on the floor space within the room.
+This mudroom – or wall of shoe storage – is perfect for holding everything you need it to, from all the family's shoes to picnic blankets, yet it barely impacts on the floor space within the room.

-Textiles are essential for bringing warmth and pattern to a mudroom, but choosing deep colored-fabrics that can hide dirt, wipeable materials and patterns that disguise muddy smudges is a must.
+Textiles are essential for bringing warmth and pattern to a mudroom, but choosing deep colored-fabrics that can hide dirt and wipeable materials with patterns that disguise muddy smudges are a must.

-14. A storage bench with a lift up lid is a mudroom must-have
+25. A storage bench with a lift-up lid is a mudroom must-have

 Peg rails combined with shelves are amongst H&G's favorite mudroom ideas.
 Why?
 They are visually neat, meaning they're perfect for a small space; they create plenty of useful storage opportunities; and they offer space for display, too.
 The ideal combination for a needy mudroom.

-17. Pick wood panelling for a unified look
+28. Pick wood paneling for a unified look

 It's entirely possible that your mudroom is an awkward shape – they often are as they are added to or carved out of existing space.
 So, how best to approach their layout?

 The best advice is to worry less about aesthetics and more about the functionality of the space.